 As everyone who’s in or around IT knows, time, resource and budget are precious commodities.
 So it’s never simply about whether you get a job done, but how long it took, how many people were involved and how much budget was consumed.
 And, of course, whether it was executed in compliance with company policies or applicable regulations.

 How productively you utilize this precious time, IT resource and budget to accomplish your desired outcome will define your overall performance.
 When it comes to measuring performance from your data center ITAD, ITRenew has developed a methodology, called Total Return, which takes into account a variety of measures including data sanitization yield, remarketing values, IT labor and expense, revenue opportunity and service fees.

 In this final installment of our blog series, we will look at the productivity considerations of Total Return—but let me first set the stage with these assertions:

-Accordingly, my discussion will be largely focused on the productivity gains from a software-driven, data security-centric approach.
+Accordingly, our discussion will be largely focused on the productivity gains from a software-driven, data security-centric approach.

 Productivity from your security process

 There are three common approaches when it comes to securing data during decommission, each with its productivity pros and cons:

 - Shred all drives.
 This is quick and efficient, but lacks a paper trail for auditing.
 If onsite, you spend money to shred the remarketing or RMA values and it’s bad for environment.
 This requires low labor hours and can free up data center floor space quickly, but hits the pocketbook big time.